LaurParker/LaurParker/README.md

-- 👋 Hi, I’m @LaurParker
+- 👋 Hi, I’m @LaurParker  -- my friends call me Lauren
-- 👀 I’m interested in back end development
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 👀 Currently making the switch from Fashion to tech!
+- 🌱 Just completed my certification in Python via UW & currently prepping for tech interviews!
-- 📫 How to reach me ...
+- 📫 laurparker1990@gmail.com

 <!---
 LaurParker/LaurParker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.